ansonngg/pure-atelier/README.md

-# Direct ECS
+# Pure Atelier

-This is a project that uses DirectX 12 to render and ECS as the architectural pattern.
+Pure Atelier is a game engine that features DirectX 12 rendering and ECS pattern.